What is preeclampsia?

 - cerebral palsy

-You and your baby’s condition will be monitored closely.
+Your doctor will monitor your and your baby’s condition.
 If you begin to experience severe bleeding, anemia, or low platelet levels, you might need a blood transfusion.